MarcoBez/UsersAPI/README.md

 # UsersAPI
-A simple API connected to a DB to manage users (CRUD)
+A simple C# WEV API connected to a SQL Server DB to manage users via basic CRUD functions